-In order to protect the properties and waterways downstream of the project site, stormwater discharges from the site will be controlled by construction of a temporary sediment pond and a temporary sediment trap as one of the first items of construction as well as a silt fence around the property boundary.
-Stormwater during construction will be captured through v-ditches with rock check dams in order to control the flow of stormwater runoff before reaching the sediment trap or sediment pond.
-The sediment trap and sediment pond are located at low points on the site with adequate surface area for sediment settlement per the DOE requirements from BMP C240 and C241.
-Because the site has been designed to minimize cut into the contaminated soils on site, it is less of a concern that contaminated soils will be tracked offsite.
+In order to protect the properties and waterways downstream of the project site, stormwater discharges from the site will be controlled by construction of a sediment pond as one of the first items of construction as well as a silt fence around the property boundary.
+Stormwater during construction will be captured through v-ditches with rock check dams in order to control the flow of stormwater runoff before reaching the sediment pond.
+The sediment pond has been sized with adequate surface area for sediment settlement per the DOE requirements from BMP C240 and C241.